Spending a week in an overwater bungalow is a surreal experience. Our yard was the Pacific Ocean, a giant aquarium we could explore at any time.

 4:00pm: Happy hour at Eimeo Bar and watch the sunset

 Eimeo Bar offers buy one cocktail get the second free happy hour daily from 4:00pm – 7:00pm.
 It is the perfect location to watch the sunset and enjoy complimentary yuca and taro root chips.
-We recommend the mini brochette de tomate et mozzarella and calamars à la Romaine off the tapas menu.
+We recommend the mini brochette de tomate et mozzarella and calamars à la Romaine from the tapas menu.

 7:00pm: Dinner at Holy Steak House